The brewery

-The family tradition began in 1870, when Willem Geenen established a brewery next to the old lime tree.
-At the time, there were hundreds of small breweries in the Netherlands that sold their beer locally or regionally.
-Driven by quality, Willem focused on local ingredients and the ideal brewing process.
-This is where the foundation of the current family brewery was born.
+The family tradition began in 1870 when Willem Geenen established a brewery next to an old linden tree.
+At the time, there were hundreds of small breweries in the Netherlands selling their beer locally or regionally.
+Driven by quality, Willem focused on local ingredients and perfecting the brewing process.
+This laid the foundation for our present-day family brewery.

 Timeline